mvaudel/trioGen/docs/cli/LdPruning.md

 ```
 -res/results              The results file to prune.
 Can be any text file, gzipped or not.
--l/--ldMatrix             The ld matrix file as generated using the [_LdMatrix_](LdMatrix.md) command.
+-l/--ldMatrix             The LD matrix file as generated using the [_LdMatrix_](LdMatrix.md) command.
 If LD matrix files are computed per chromosome, replace the chromosome name with '{contig}'.
 -f/--fam                  The trio identifiers file.
 -o/--out                  The file where to write the results.
 ```